 Dingoes can be humanley killed using a firearm, or an overdose of sodium pentobarbitone (150 mg/kg) injected IV.

-Dingoes can be afflicted by the same range of diseases and parasites as domestic dogs and are vaccinated and wormed accordingly.
+and wormed accordingly.
 The main zoonotic disease that affects dingoes is hydatidosis, caused by the Echinococcus granulosus tapeworm.
-Not feeding offal and regular treatment with anthelminthics will minimise the risk of infection.
+Not feeding offal and regular treatment with anthelminthics will minimize the risk of infection.